The Importance of Evolving - Not Regressing - Our Thinking Through Interactions

 3. Defining the consumer problem and insight

-When the main findings and take aways of the research are there and the idea is to make problem clearer, or when insights are being tested and refined, after rounds of discussion - AI can be useful too.
+When the main findings and take aways of the research are there and it’s time to make the consumer problem clearer, or generate insights, AI can be useful too.
+It can be great tools for people to explore possibilities, exercise angles and wordings, to be discussed later among coworkers and teams.

-To make the problem more human and from our consumer perspective, using prompts that help to show the emotional and functional benefits for people can be a great support, like [the BRAND/PRODUCT is about - add brand/product truth - and have the challenge of - add business objective - what are the current problems that AUDIENCE might be facing that our BRAND/PRODUCT can help them to solve].
+To exercise making the problem more human and from our consumer perspective, using prompts that help to show the emotional and functional benefits for people can be a great support, like [the BRAND/PRODUCT is about - add brand/product truth - and have the challenge of - add business objective - what are the current problems that our AUDIENCE - describe the audience - might be facing that our BRAND/PRODUCT can help them to solve].

-For insights, writing the key truths and observations from the research and exercise them to turn into more inspiring insights, creating more tension, withe prompts like [our AUDIENCE, adding fact/observation from people’s behavior adding terms like BUT/HOWEVER/YET/DESPITE/EVEN THOUGH/BECAUSE and asking the tool to complement with options of behaviors that can build the insight, adding more tension].
+Also, writing the key truths and observations from the research and exercise to turn them into more inspiring insights, adding more tension, with prompts like [our AUDIENCE - describe the audience adding fact/observation from people’s behavior - adding terms like BUT / HOWEVER / YET / DESPITE / BECAUSE and asking the tool to complement with options of behaviors that can build the insight, adding more behavioral tensions].

 4. Refining the strategy

-I wrote just refining on purpose.
-The strategy should be defined and written in your own way, words, personal point of view considering the diagnosis, problem and insight you identified.
-But when it’s time to think about the best words possible to express the strategic direction, to write a statement, a proposition, build an analogy to represent it and make it simpler and stronger for everyone to get it - AI can also help in this exercise.
+I wrote only refining on purpose.
+Ideally the strategy should be defined and written in your own way, own words and personal point of view considering the diagnosis, problem and insight you’ve identified.
+But when it’s time to think about the best words possible to express the strategic direction, to write a statement, a proposition, build an analogy to make it simpler and stronger for everyone to get it - AI can also help in this exercise.

 The thinking is yours, the wording might come from AI (especially if it’s not your native language).